rcl-coding/tutorial-staticwebsite/lessons/lesson4.md

 }
 ```

-It sets the font-family, size , margin and background color.
+It sets the font-family, size , margin and background for the page body.

 ### Apply CSS to HTML

-- In the HTML page , add a link to the CSS file in the Head section.
+- In the index.html page , add a link to the CSS file in the head section.

 ```html
 <head>